xiaoyuxin1002/KScope/README.md

-# KScope: A Framework for Characterizing the Knowledge Status of Language Models
+# KScope: A Framework for Characterizing the Knowledge Status of Language Models [NeurIPS 2025]

-In this paper, we propose a taxonomy of five knowledge statuses and introduce KScope, a hierarchical testing framework to characterize LLM knowledge status.
+In this <a href="https://arxiv.org/abs/2506.07458">paper</a>, we propose a taxonomy of five knowledge statuses and introduce KScope, a hierarchical testing framework to characterize LLM knowledge status.
 We apply KScope to nine LLMs across four datasets and investigate three questions:
 1. How does context update LLMs' knowledge status?
 2. What context features drive the desired knowledge update?